 Bari to Dubrovnik Ferries

-This is one of the most popular ferry crossing from southern Italy to Croatian town of Dubrovnik.
+This is one of the most popular ferry crossings from southern Italy to the Croatian town of Dubrovnik.
 It is run by Jadrolinija usually from late March to early November.

 For updated schedules and advance bookings, check here.